Banner depicting a white background with 5 faint colored lines on the right side.

 • Laurel: Laurel wax is a vegetable wax derived from the fruit of the Myrica pubescens bush.
 Its hard and stable properties make it useful for manufacturing cosmetics, personal care products and hair conditioners.

 Our team is here to help answer any questions you may have.
-Select an option below to get in touch with us today.
+You can contact us online anytime or call us during our office hours to speak with a representative.

 CALL US